LAST QUARTER 2025

 Oudemansiella mucida

-Porcelain Fungus, also known as 'Slimy Beech Tuft', has a delicate translucent appearance.
-It is found on standing and fallen beech trees and branches.
-In folklore elves and fairies are often associated with living under toadstools.
-However, you will never find one residing beneath this species because dripping slime from the cap drives them away to drier habitats.
+Porcelain Fungus, also referred to as 'Slimy Beech Tuft', has a delicate, translucent appearance.
+It can be found on both standing and fallen beech trees and branches.
+In folklore, elves and fairies are often associated with living under toadstools.
+However, this species is unlikely to attract them, as the dripping slime from its cap drives them away to drier habitats.

 #